Glenn-Po/blackjack/README.md

 # blackjack
-a blackjack replica with raylib and rust
+a blackjack replica with rust